 Check out SPO’s website at www.southsidephilharmonic.org

-The Southside Philharmonic Orchestra (SPO) is now gearing up for its 2018-19 season!
-Attending one of our concerts is an important way to help us continue, and we’ve got two superb programs coming up soon.
-On Friday October 19th we will be right here at home in the CUCC Sanctuary with a rare set of early Italian Baroque masterpieces by Claudio Monteverdi (1567-1643) and Giovanni Gabrieli (1556-1612).
+The Southside Philharmonic Orchestra (SPO) opened its 2018-19 season at home in the CUCC Sanctuary with a rare set of early Italian Baroque masterpieces by Claudio Monteverdi (1567-1643) and Giovanni Gabrieli (1556-1612).

 This music is more than 400 years old (!), and would have been heard by audiences contemporary with William Shakespeare.
 1600 is typically considered to be the end of the Renaissance and beginning of the Baroque in music.
 The music by Monteverdi and Gabrieli inevitably exhibits characteristics of both eras but most importantly they both developed bold innovations that would define the Baroque era so commonly associated with Vivaldi and Bach who lived more than a century later.

 As unlikely as this may seem, the music of Claudio Monteverdi would have struck the ears of his audiences at the time with effect similar to the Beatles sound to audiences in 1960’s America.
 Monteverdi’s music was startlingly fresh, abandoning much of the formal discipline from the previous (15th) century—a‘pure science of relationships’ in the words of

 American musicologist Lewis Lockwood—in favor of emotionally expressive music that served the meaning of the text.
 In the case of Monteverdi’s madrigals, the music and text are achingly poignant, and one must hear this to appreciate the truth of this statement.